 The following promo codes are active at the moment for the Cook Strait ferry crossing:

-- Get 10% discount on ferry crossing by using promo code BOOKNOW10 on the Bluebrige booking site.
-Can be used on all travel dates, except between 15 December and 15 January and Easter weekend.
-New ferry bookings only, cannot be used in conjunction with any other special offer.
+- Get a 10% discount on all ferry fares by using promo code INSTANT10 on the Bluebriidge booking page.
+All travel dates, except between 15 December - 15 January and Easter weekend.

 - See all ferry specials on your travel dates